-Any system which may discharge treated effluent to water requires application for resource consent.
+Any system which may discharge treated wastewater to water is now a non-complying activity and requires application for resource consent.
 Any system which cannot consistently comply with the permitted activity criteria (Rule 16.1) also requires application for resource consent.

-Any consent to discharge treated effluent to water is issued with specific conditions relating to:
+Any consent to discharge treated wastewater to water is issued with specific conditions relating to:

 - Cow numbers and milking regimes;

 - Stormwater control;